brada954/restshell/README.md

 >> GET /magazines
 ```

+Run the **ABOUT auth** command to learn about authentication contexts to use with the REST commands.

 ## Contributors

 A special thanks for the initial contributer, PeakActivity, LLC, which has allowed the program to be provided publically under the MIT License.